-- > What are the other businesses of the client?
+- What are the other businesses of the client?

-- > How reliant on defense business?
+- How reliant is it on its traditional photography business?

-- > What are its strengths and resources?
+- What are its strengths and resources?

-- > How flexible are facilities/labor?
+- How flexible are facilities/labor?

-- > What is best for the shareholder?
+- What is best for the shareholder?

 After writing down these notes, you might start right into your analysis.
-A good first step would be to say that you plan to talk about four different pieces: the economics of the marketplace, the strategic alternatives the client faces, and two sets of company issues, the resources of the client and its strategic objectives.
+A good first step would be to say that you plan to talk about four different pieces: the economics of the marketplace, the strategic alternatives the client faces, two sets of company issues, and the resources of the client and its strategic objectives.
 In this way, even though you aren't using one of the famous frameworks, you have mentioned a structure for your answer and identified a mix of relevant types of analysis that you will conduct on your way to making a recommendation to the client.

 Once you have identified the different areas, it's a good idea to proceed by saying something like, "I'd like to lay the groundwork by looking first at the economics of the marketplace.
-We know that the end of the Cold War means a dramatic drop in military spending by the United States government.
+We know that the rapid growth of digital photography and the Internet as a sharing vehicle means a dramatic drop in the appeal of instant cameras and the need for one-hour photo finishing.
 In macroeconomic terms, this will result in a shift downward in the demand curve.
-(Draw your basic supply/demand graph and show visually what you mean!)
+(Draw your basic supply and demand graph and show visually what you mean!)
 As we can see, that will result in a short-term drop in both the quantity and the price levels for the market.
-Depending upon how the different competitors in the industry respond, we will likely see a corresponding shift backward in the supply curve over the medium- or long-term.
-In practice, that means that the market will likely lose some of its less profitable producers of equipment. . . ."
+Depending on how the different competitors in the industry respond, we will likely see a corresponding shift backward in the supply curve over the medium- or long-term.
+In practice, that means that the market will likely lose some of its less profitable producers of instant cameras and photo finishing equipment. . . ."

 At this point, the interviewer would very likely jump in and ask you how you would estimate future demand in the industry.
 This could be a little tricky, since the industry faces changes that it has never encountered before.
-However, you would have the benefit of the federal budgeting process to provide you with overall guidance.
-By looking at projected budgets and purchasing cycles you could get some idea of military spending for the next several years at least.
-Depending upon the particular segment of the market with which your client deals, you could also probably define and quantify the key drivers of demand.
-For example, if the client makes troop carriers or airplanes or tanks, these would probably be directly related to the size of the armed forces and the replacement cycle for equipment.
+Depending on the particular segment of the market with which your client deals, you could also probably define and quantify the key drivers of demand.
+For example, it would be useful to assess whether the convenience of digital photography has raised overall demand for photography.
+Also, you would want to hypothesize how people will leverage the Internet for sharing pictures in the future-perhaps the joy of viewing a physical print of a digitally generated picture will prevail over viewing via a PC screen.
+It will also be critical to clearly understand what kind of consumer likes to buy an instant camera, what kind of picturetaking occasion they use it for and whether there may be a niche area of demand going forward.
 In a market with changing circumstances such as this one, you would want to be sure that you also performed some sensitivity analysis for your numbers.
 That is, you'd want to make sure that you looked at both optimistic and pessimistic scenarios for market growth.